Cover Image Photo: Silversea Endeavour By Mary Jean Tully at Tully Luxury Travel

 We also added daily yoga into our routine to help with flexibility and stability.
 We knew that climbing in and out of zodiacs needed both.

 Booking the cruise to Antarctica before we were “too old” was important to us.
-And spending some time on fitness before our cruise ensured we got the most out of excursions we chose.
+And spending some time on fitness before our cruise ensured we got the most out of Antartica excursions we planned.

 Understand All The Requirements And Timing